Useful for: communicating affordable housing using frames that create collective buy in

 Useful for: pitching stories to the media, media relations

 These tips were compiled from Homelessness In The Media, a forum presented by Eastside Homelessness Advisory Committee (EHAC) and Housing Development Consortium of Seattle-King County (HDC) in May 2013.
-Click on the image to the right to enlarge.

 Useful for: messaging, values framing, state legislative advocacy, Housing Trust Fund